Sjlver/sosp2015-notes/history_day/02perspectives_on_security.md

 - "Principals": people, machines, programs, services, ...
 - "Accountability": a principal says a statement
 - "Trust": principal A speaks for principal B
-  Alice trusts bob@microsoft.com who has key31534 who gives access to file foo.
+  Example: Alice trusts bob@microsoft.com who has key31534 that gives access to file foo.

 ### Does it actually work?
 Assurance